matthew-shaw/matthew-shaw.github.io/docs/blog/posts/lean-wastes.md

 ## 3. Motion (Dōsa)

-Motion waste in manufacturing is unnecessary movement.
-In software, it’s repetitive setup steps, manual deployments, inconsistent environments, or inefficient tooling.
+Motion waste is the unnecessary movement of people or tools.
+In software, it shows up as manual setup steps, repetitive configuration, inconsistent environments, or scattered information.

-Every time a developer manually configures a local environment or chases down a missing log file, focus and flow are lost — that’s motion waste.
+Every manual click or repeated setup is friction that interrupts focus.
+Developers spend time wrestling with tools instead of solving problems.

+Reducing motion means building a smooth, predictable developer experience — one where environments, builds, and feedback are automatic, consistent, and close at hand.

 ### How to reduce waste